• Skip to primary navigation

 How much is one cup of onions?

-Typically, one cup of diced onions is about one large white onion or two medium onions.
+Typically, one cup of diced onions is about one medium white onion or two small onions.
+Adding a little less or a little more won't hurt a thing.

 What does ground beef pot pie taste like?